Plan your next Dubai trip! Here’s our guide for Filipinos about applying for UAE/Dubai Tourist visa. Enjoy a holiday vacation in this city!

 5. Can I apply even when I’m out of the country?

 Yes.
-However, you should still prepare your documents and send it to the sponsor.
+However, you should still prepare your documents and send them to the sponsor.

 6. Do I need to have travel insurance?